On the Quenched Functional Central Limit Theorem for Stationary Random Fields under Projective Criteria: Proofs of the results

-The different sums appearing in $\mathrm{II}_{\bm{N},c}$, admit at least one direction (different from the first one) for which the indices in the sums for this direction are at least equal to $c+1$.
-Without loss of generality, we suppose that it is the second one.
+Each sum appearing in $\mathrm{II}_{\bm{N},c}$, admits at least one direction (different from the first one) for which the index is at least equal to $c+1$.
+Without loss of generality, we will only treat the case where the second direction has an index at least equal to $c+1$ and all other directions have the full range of indexes.
 Then